VelasquezAlejandro044/database-exercises/til.md

 If debugging is the process of removing software bugs, then programming must be the process of putting them in. - Edsger Dijkstra

+## 11/14/2021

+> Happy families are all alike; every unhappy family is unhappy in its own way
+>
+> -- Leo Tolstoy

+Like families, tidy datasets are all alike but every messy dataset is messy in its own way.

+-- Hadley Wickham in his "Tidy Data" Paper